Full Moon on

 Moon after descending node

-1 day after descending node on 27 November 2031 at 14:01 in ♉ Taurus.
-The Moon is located south of the ecliptic over the following 13 days, until the lunar orbit crosses from South to North in ascending node on 12 December 2031 at 01:37 in ♏ Scorpio.
+1 day after descending node on 27 November 2031 at 14:01 in ♉ Taurus the Moon is positioned south of the ecliptic over the following 13 days until the lunar crosses the ecliptic again from South to North in ascending node on 12 December 2031 at 01:37 in ♏ Scorpio.

 Moon before northern standstill

-11 days since the previous standstill on 16 November 2031 at 18:24 in ♐ Sagittarius when the Moon has reached South declination of ∠-20.336°, the lunar orbit is extending northward over the next day to face maximum declination of ∠20.350° at the point of next northern standstill on 30 November 2031 at 00:08 in ♊ Gemini.
+11 days since the last southern standstill on 16 November 2031 at 18:24 in ♐ Sagittarius when the Moon has reached South declination of ∠-20.336° the lunar orbit is extending northward over the next day to face maximum declination of ∠20.350° at the point of next northern standstill on 30 November 2031 at 00:08 in ♊ Gemini.

 Sun-Earth-Moon syzygy